ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 | Type    | composablechannelimage |
 | Extension | `.cci` |

+Cinema creates two types of data that are useful both within Cinema, but also to a wider set of applications.
+The formats are discussed in [1].
+In order to standardize these data types and enable their use in other applications, we propose this standard specification.

 This specification covers data needed to write out Cinema's `float images` and `composable float images` in the same format.

+1. `float images` contain float values for a single image.
+These are used to compute information about a variable from a rendered object, or to allow an image to be recolored with different color maps after it has been rendered.
+1. `composable images` contain several layers that can be composited to show a correct rendering from a specific camera position.
+These can also be recolored with different color maps.
+Using a set of these images, one can turn on and off different parts of a rendering, making the resulting image more interactive.

 ## Overview